lchapel/partial-GW-for-PU/README.md

 # Partial Gromov-Wasserstein with applications on Positive-Unlabeled Learning

-This code is an attempt to help reproduce results from the paper "Partial Gromov-Wasserstein with applications on Positive-Unlabeled Learning".
+This code is an attempt to help reproduce results from the paper "Partial Gromov-Wasserstein with applications on Positive-Unlabeled Learning" https://arxiv.org/abs/2002.08276.

 ## Pre-requisites